CongHieuTruong/powerful-color-picker/README.md

 ## Usage with Preact

-**react-powerful-color-picker** will work flawlessly with Preact out-of-the-box if you are using [WMR](https://github.com/preactjs/wmr), [Preact-CLI](https://github.com/preactjs/preact-cli), [NextJS with Preact](https://github.com/vercel/next.js/tree/canary/examples/using-preact), or a few other tools/boilerplates thanks to aliasing.
+**powerful-color-picker** will work flawlessly with Preact out-of-the-box if you are using [WMR](https://github.com/preactjs/wmr), [Preact-CLI](https://github.com/preactjs/preact-cli), [NextJS with Preact](https://github.com/vercel/next.js/tree/canary/examples/using-preact), or a few other tools/boilerplates thanks to aliasing.

 If you are using another solution, please refer to the [Aliasing React to Preact](https://preactjs.com/guide/v10/getting-started#aliasing-react-to-preact) section of the Preact documentation.

 <details>
   <summary>Preact + Typescript</summary><br />

-**react-powerful-color-picker**, like all other React + TS projects, can potentially cause issues in a Preact + TS application if you have the `@types/react` package installed, either as a direct dependency or a dependency of a dependency.
+**powerful-color-picker**, like all other React + TS projects, can potentially cause issues in a Preact + TS application if you have the `@types/react` package installed, either as a direct dependency or a dependency of a dependency.
 For example, the Preact TS template comes with `@types/enzyme` which has `@types/react` as a dependency.

 To fix this, create a `declaration.d.ts` file or add to your existing: